 2ν2 (2)

-192

-195

-198

-201
+222

+225

+228

+231

+234

+237

+240

 This equation indicates that individuals have a unimodal preference, i.e. they prefer a particular value of the gametic investment (Gpre f ) with a tolerance around this value (ν).
 The closer the gametic investment of the partner met is to the individual’s preferred value, the higher the probability that the individual will accept the mating (Fig. 2).
 The parameter ν is set to 0.2 so that the integral of the preference function for an individual preferring a particular value of the gametic investment of 0.5 is equal to 0.5.
-Other forms of preference can also be simulated, such as monotonously increasing preference or threshold preference.
+Other forms of preference are also available in the model and can be user specified, such as monotonously increasing preference or threshold preference.

 Competition model: Within a mating group of size M, the competitiveness C will be used to assess a non-random order of meeting between pairs of individuals.
 We assume